schneems/ruby_javascript_data_viz/README.md

 Refresh your page [http://localhost:3000/products](http://localhost:3000/products) and you should see a pretty sweet pie chart.
 If you don't check your javascript console to see if there are any errors.
 Double check the ID on your div matches the `renderTo` in your chart.
-Like we did before we're going to want to wrap this in a `$(document).read()` call so it doesn't matter where on the page we put our javascript.
+Like we did before we're going to want to wrap this in a `$(document).ready()` call so it doesn't matter where on the page we put our javascript.
 Add those lines at the top and the bottom of your javascript code: